 The Slide Gate is usually mounted parallel to the fence or wall and slides horizontally across the gate opening.
-Automatic slide gates do have a relatively high maintenance overhead; especially when used outdoors where debris can accumulate in the track, so the rollers need to be well lubricated.
+Automatic slide gates do have a relatively high maintenance overhead.
+Outdoors debris can accumulate in the track, so the rollers need to be well lubricated.

-Swing Gates hinge on one edge and swing open like a door, frequently traversing a 90° arc from the open and closed positions.
+Swing Gates hinge on one edge and open like a door, frequently traversing a 90° arc from the open and closed positions.
 Swing Gates may be a single or double leaf, and they can swing outwards or inwards.
 This type of security gate is found in domestic situations and residential areas thanks to the low cost, ease of installation and relatively low maintenance.

-The swinging gate usually has additional safety features to prevent cars from being accidentally hit or people being trapped by the closing gate.
+The swinging gate usually has additional safety features to prevent cars from being accidentally hit or people getting trapped.

 Lift Gates move up and down vertically over the gate opening.
-They are often found where there is limited space for the opening, and there are structures on each side such as walls or building that a high enough to provide support.
+Perfect for narrow entrances they need structures on each side to provide support.
 Vertical Lift Gates are known to be efficient and reliable, but they do not have much aesthetic appeal.

-These lift gates rotate upwards, providing some of the benefits of a standard lift gate without the need for high vertical support.
-However, Pivot Gates need more space than lift gates, and they can require greater maintenance, especially in cases where a spring mechanism is used instead of a counterweight to help pivot the structure upwards.
+These liftgates rotate upwards, providing some of the benefits of a standard liftgate without the need for high vertical support.
+However, Pivot Gates need more space and require higher maintenance.
+Costs rise in cases where a spring mechanism is used instead of a counterweight to help pivot the structure.

-Similar to the lift gate, the Cantilever Gate is used for heavy-duty industrial gate application.
-The gate slides across the opening but, instead of using ground rollers, it is supported on rails that run parallel to the fence.
+Similar to the liftgate, the Cantilever Gate is for heavy-duty industrial gate application.
+The gate slides across the opening but, instead of using ground rollers, it runs on rails.

-More reliable than slide gates, they do require wide fence sections to support the rail mechanism that often operates as a counterbalance to the weight of the overhanging gate itself.
+More reliable than slide gates, they do require broad fence sections to support the rail mechanism that often operates as a counterbalance.